This post first appeared on Sift & Simmer in June 2018. Updated Feb 2021.

 Note: Mung bean sprouts do wilt and disintegrate after time, so it’s best to finish the noodles within a day or two.

-If you’re not eating them right away, reheat the noodles in the microwave for about 1 minute, until the noodles are hot.
+You can reheat the noodles in the microwave for about 1 minute, until the noodles are steaming hot.

 SunButter Spicy Dan Dan Noodles